 While some pets can be trained to patiently stand on a scale, you may find that your pet needs to be contained during weigh-ins.
 If your pet willingly stands on a scale, you might want to add some kind of non-slip covering to the scale’s platform in order to avoid paws slipping and accidental muscle strains.
 Other pet parents find that they may need a large bowl to contain their pet during weigh-ins.
 Whatever method you use, always make sure the scale is tared, or “zeroed out” before your pet is on the scale.
 This ensures the scale is only recording the weight of your pet and not the additional weight of other materials on the platform.

 When weighing your pet, it’s recommended to keep the scale and your pet low to the ground.
-Even pets who have gone through many weigh-ins may suddenly decide to jump out of their containment or may startle unexpectedly, possibly resulting in an injury that may have been avoidable.
+Even pets who have experienced many weigh-ins may inexplicably decide to jump out of their containment or may startle unexpectedly, possibly resulting in an injury that could have been avoided.

 The key to monitoring your pet’s weight is to stay consistent with weigh-ins.
-Work with your veterinarian on how many weigh-ins per week is appropriate.
-The answer may change based on your pet’s age, health status, diet, and many other factors.
+Work with your veterinarian on how many weigh-ins per week is appropriate for your pet.
+The answer may change over time based on your pet’s age, health status, diet, and many other factors.

-Weigh your pet at a consistent time for every weigh-in.
-Our pets have natural eating and elimination patterns, so weighing in at the same time helps factor out the weight fluctuations that happen because of these patterns.
+Weigh your pet at a consistent time of day for every weigh-in.
+Our pets have natural eating and elimination patterns, so weighing in at the same time helps factor out the natural weight fluctuations that happen because of these patterns.

 What you should ultimately look for when monitoring your pet’s weight is a consistent change over time.
-Just like us, our pets will have some natural weight fluctuation, even with daily digestive rhythms factored out.
-How much fluctuation is acceptable is something that should be discussed with your veterinarian, as they are knowledgeable about your pet’s health history and can provide a hands-on physical exam; depending on each pet’s age and overall health status, one individual can likely handle more weight loss than another.
+Just like us, our pets will have a small amount of natural weight fluctuation, even with daily digestive rhythms accounted for.
+How much fluctuation is acceptable is something that should be discussed with your veterinarian, as they are knowledgeable about your pet’s health history and can provide a hands-on physical exam.
+Depending on a pet’s age and overall health status, one individual may be able to safely handle more weight loss than another.

 As you repeat the process of weighing your pet regularly and writing the date and their weight, keep the following questions in mind as you review your pet’s weight record: